Frequently Asked Questions

 What are your shop hours and where are you located?

-• Hours: Monday - Friday from 10am-6pm, and Saturday from 10am-4pm.
+• Hours: Monday - Saturday from 10am-6pm.
+Closed Sundays.
 Any changes to regular shop hours are posted on our website and social media.

 • Location: We are located in the historic Carrollton/Riverbend neighborhood at 8600 Oak St, Suite 1B.